flowroute/flowroute-numbers-ruby/README.md

 	>**Note:** You can hard code these values in **Configuration.rb**.
 However, if you do this you will need to rebuild the gem and install it.

-5. Add the following lines to instantiate the three Controllers for later use:
+5. Add the following lines to instantiate the three Controllers for use:

 		pnc = FlowrouteNumbers::PurchasablePhoneNumbersController.new()
 		tnc = FlowrouteNumbers::TelephoneNumbersController.new()
 		irc = FlowrouteNumbers::InboundRoutesController.new()

-	>**Note:** The Controllers use variable names.
+	>**Note:** The Controllers use variable names (`pnc`, `tnc`, and `irc`.
 If you do not want to assign variable names to the Controllers and pass your credentials to each controller, you can hard code the credentials in **Configuration.rb** and then call each controller by its full name.
 This SDK does not cover those steps.

 6. Optionally, add a line that prints out a response when parameters are passed to a method: